Views:

 There will not be a financial penalty from HMRC if the provisional figure you use is incorrect if you’ve tried to calculate it to the best of your ability and kept records of the calculation.
 Even if the figure needs to be changed, you’ll not receive a late-filing penalty.

-Guidance on how to estimate a provisional tax charge.
+Read guidance on how to estimate a provisional tax charge.

-If the actual figure is higher than the provisional figure you provided and you’ve paid the tax charge yourself rather than using Scheme Pays, HMRC will apply interest due on the difference.
+If the actual figure is higher than the provisional figure you provided and you’ve paid the tax charge yourself rather than using scheme pays, HMRC will apply interest due on the difference.

-There should not be a penalty but interest may be charged if you:
+There should not be a penalty, but interest may be charged if you:

-• have reasonable grounds to think you've not breached the £60,000 standard AA amount
+• have reasonable grounds to think you've not breached the £60,000 standard AA amount for the tax year 2023/24 and onwards

 In our information about the HMRC Digital Service, you can find out more about how to rectify AA charges for the remedy period tax years and 2022/23 tax year.